 Access to a Kubernetes Cluster

-- Either locally using minikube or Docker-for-desktop, or as a managed service from a cloud provider, such as EKS on AWS or AKS on Azure.
+- Either locally using minikube, or as a managed service from a cloud provider, such as EKS on AWS or AKS on Azure.

-- Currently, we only support public and private repositories hosted on GitHub.
-Support for GitLab, BitBucket and Azure DevOps will come later in 2021.
+- Currently, we support public and private repositories hosted on GitHub, GitLab, Azure DevOps or BitBucket.

 If you are new to Kubernetes, then please take a look at our guide to Getting Started with Kubernetes.
 Familiarity with basic Kubernetes concepts and some exposure to the Kubectl command-line tool makes life easier, but are not essential.

 If you would like to learn a bit more about Kubernetes, then we recommend the first two introductory sections of Marko Lukša's excellent book Kubernetes in Action, or the introductory article we wrote on Deploying Python ML Models with Flask, Docker and Kubernetes.